liefwerk/webradio_alpha/README.md

 Small web application for storing and playing pre-made youtube playlists.
 Fully responsive, possibility to create an account for adding and keeping your playlists on hand.

-## WHat did you learn making this ?
+## :question: What did you learn making this ?

 This is my second VueJS project and my first Heroku-hosted project that uses a Firebase-like database.
 The database is handled through Supabase, a tool similar to Firebase, quite easy to use and very quick to respond.